-- (a) A violation of or variation from the terms, conditions or authorization of a certificate of compliance by the holder thereof or his agent, architect or contractor shall be cause for the revocation of said certificate.
-Such revocation shall be made at the discretion of the Selectmen and when such revocation is made, the Selectmen shall issue a cease and desist order, a copy of which is to be posted onsite by the Selectmen within public view and maintained in good condition.
-An appeal from such action may be made as provided in Article X of this ordinance. - (b) The Selectmen or Agent shall, at the expiration of 12 months during which no earnest or substantial effort has been made to carry out the construction or alterations authorized in a certificate of compliance, declare, and send notice to the holder thereof, that said certificate has lapsed.
-Said certificate may be reinstated on application of the proposed user to the Selectmen or Agent. - 8.26 Any person who is aggrieved by the issuance of a Certificate of Compliance or who feels such a Certificate was issued in error, may file an Appeal to the Zoning Board of Adjustment as described in Article X. Such an appeal must be filed within 30 days of the date the Certificate of Compliance is issued.
+- (a) A violation of or variation from the terms, conditions, or authorization of a certificate of compliance by the holder thereof or his agent, architect or contractor shall be cause for the revocation of said certificate.
+Such revocation shall be made at the discretion of the Selectmen and when such revocation is made, the Selectmen shall issue a Cease and Desist Order, a copy of which is to be posted on- site by the Selectmen within public view and maintained in good condition.
+An appeal from such action may be made as provided in Article X of this ordinance. - (b) If a construction project for which a Certificate of Zoning Compliance has been issued is not substantially completed after 24 (twenty-four) months, the Selectmen or Agent shall declare that said Certificate has lapsed.
+Said Certificate may be reinstated provided new application and fees are submitted to the Selectmen or Agent.
+Reinstatement of the Certificate will be subject to the approval status of any previously issued Special Exception or Variance from the ZBA or Site Plan Review of the Planning Board.
+(Amended 3/12/2024) - 8.26 Any person who is aggrieved by the issuance of a Certificate of Compliance or who feels such a Certificate was issued in error, may file an Appeal to the Zoning Board of Adjustment as described in Article X. Such an appeal must be filed within 30 days of the date the Certificate of Compliance is issued.
 (Adopted 3/10/1992)